Tio Business School: Duthler acquisition

 In the early 1990s Tio was experiencing a decrease in new student enrollments and around this period father and son Duthler took over the institution.
 This decrease was a result of the previous director who abolished the free public transport provisions that Tio students had been able to make use of.
 After the acquisition a restart followed and changes were implemented.

 In 1993 and 1994 Tio took over the AVV vocational school and the AVR vocational school and in 1997, Tunon, a former hospitality school, was also acquired by Tio.
 From 1991 until 2020 Mark Duthler was the director of Tio, to be followed up by Katinka Reuling in 2020.

-Courses

-Tio offers courses at Mbo (Intermediate Vocational), Hbo (Higher education), and Master level.
-The courses are taught in Dutch and a number of courses is also offered in English.
+Salta Group acquisition

+In 2020, Tio was acquired by the NCOI Group, which is now known as Salta Group.
+The acquisition was approved by the Netherlands Authority for Consumers and Markets (ACM) in May 2020.

+According to the ACM, the two institutions largely served different segments of the education market: Tio primarily provided full-time programmes to students under the age of 25, whereas NCOI predominantly offered part-time programmes to students over the age of 25.
+Currently, the head office of Tio Business School is located in the city of Hilversum in the Netherlands.

+The Managing Director since 2024 has been Frans van Kreuningen.

+Programmes

+Tio Business School offers a range of different programmes for Dutch- as well as English-speaking students: